AramDonyaee/PIM1-Kinase-Inhibitor-QSAR/README.md

 4. **Model Interpretation**:
    - Analyzed feature importance to understand key molecular features influencing activity.

-## Installation
+## Usage

-To run the code in this repository, open the jupyter notebook notebook and run the cells in the exact order, one by one.
+To run the code in this repository, open the Jupyter notebook and run the cells in the exact order, one by one.

+## To Do
+-[x] Perform molecular docking studies to evaluate the binding affinities of the identified inhibitors.
+-[x] Optimize the QSAR model based on feedback and additional data.
+-[x] Document the molecular docking methodology and publish the results in a peer-reviewed journal